Teamexe/Team-Exe-website-2016/README.md

 * Running locally

-     1. clone the project using the command git clone https://github.com/Teamexe/Team-Exe-website.git
+     1. clone the project using the command and git clone https://github.com/Teamexe/Team-Exe-website.git

 ## Configuration